Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

-# Correcting Wrong Posture on the Plank Fitness Exercise using a Neural Network with Keras
+# Wrong Posture Detection on the Plank Fitness Exercise using a Artificial Neural Network with Keras

 ## Get Started

-To run the training of the artificial neural network, run the ANN.ipynb with jupyter notebook.
+To run the training of the artificial neural network, run the ANN.ipynb as a jupyter notebook.
 All necessary requirements are in the requirements.txt which can be installed by running `pip install -r requirements.txt`.

 ## Overview
 This repository is created during the Neural Networks and Deep Learning course at the University of Zürich.
-The goal is to detect wrong posture from the plank fitness exercise using outputs from human keypoint detection.
+The goal is to detect wrong posture from the plank fitness exercise using *outputs* from a human keypoint detection algorithm.
 The use case of this project is an AI fitness coach that can detect wrong posture during a workout by just using a smartphone.
 We used Keras for training the ANN.